The Most Bike-Friendly City in Every Single State

 It’s challenging to find a bike-friendly city in South Dakota, but Sioux Falls and the organization Bike Sioux Falls are hoping to make strides to change that.
 The city has begun installing bike paths on city streets in an effort to keep cyclists safe, and has a bike trail corridor that circles around the city for more simple commuting and recreational enjoyment.
 The Loop runs through parks and over bridges, keeping cyclists and pedestrians off of the main streets.
 In Sioux Falls, cycling on the sidewalk is legal, which is a great, safer option when bike lanes aren’t available on the main downtown roads.

-Chattanooga, Tennessee sits at the end the Tennessee RiverPark, a 10-mile greenway that follows the Tennessee River and links a number of rural and suburban parks together to create a beautiful bike path that connects rural to urban Tennessee.
+Chattanooga, Tennessee sits at the end of the Tennessee RiverPark, a 10-mile greenway that follows the Tennessee River and links a number of rural and suburban parks together to create a beautiful bike path that connects rural to urban Tennessee.
 Once inside the city limits, the path connects to the Riverfront Esplanade for a tour of the Chattanooga riverside.
 The City of Chattanooga Bicycle Transit System, Bike Chattanooga, launched in 2013 and has been a popular addition for commuters and visitors.

 While Austin’s city center boasts 10 miles of protected and on-road bike lanes, for visitors and recreation, the Ann and Roy Butler Hike-and-Bike Trail is certainly the highlight.
 This urban path meanders along the Colorado River, past skyscrapers, neighborhoods, and cultural attractions.
-In 2014, the project was completed with the Boardwalk Trail that runs along Lady Bird Lake, where visitors can see turtles, birds and fish.
+In 2014, the project was completed with the Boardwalk Trail that runs along Lady Bird Lake, where visitors can see turtles, birds, and fish.

 Utah: Salt Lake City

 This high-altitude capital city is a bike commuter’s dream, but the benefits pass on to visitors as well.
-In 2014, the city connected two new bike lanes with one of the country’s first protected intersections, which uses bike-specific signaling and concrete barriers to minimize interactions between cyclists and drivers, making the intersection more safe for all involved.
+In 2014, the city connected two new bike lanes with one of the country’s first protected intersections, which uses bike-specific signaling and concrete barriers to minimize interactions between cyclists and drivers, making the intersection safer for all involved.
 Surrounded by stunning mountains and nearly untouched country, Salt Lake City is also a great destination for mountain bikers.
 But, beware—the elevation can create added physical challenges for even the most experienced bikers.

 Situated on the shores of Lake Champlain, this small city provides seven different bike trail systems, including the Burlington Greenway that winds along the shoreline, as well as the Riverside Bike Path that connects Burlington to the neighboring city of Winooski via the Winooski Bridge.
 The Island Line Bike Ferry takes cyclists from Burlington to the Champlain Islands, and even into neighboring Quebec, Canada—don’t forget your passport!